HomePhilosophy

 chrysippus bust 2

 Once again, following Heraclitus, the Stoics believe that reality is in flux.
 Everything is constantly changing.
 Heraclitus most often likened this state of flux to fire, saying, “[the world] was ever, is now, and ever shall be an ever-living fire, with measures of it kindling, and measures going out” (Fragment 20).
 And to the Stoics, this all unfolds according to the rational plan of God.
 Thus, the Stoics are strict determinists.
 Time unfolds exactly according to God’s plan, and the history of the cosmos repeats eternally.
-Everything began in a conglomeration of fire, everything will collapse back into it, and then the cosmos will begin again unfolding exactly as it always has.
+Everything began in a conglomeration of fire, everything will collapse back into it, and then the cosmos will begin again, unfolding exactly as it always has.
 There is no reason for future world cycles to change because God’s plan for the cosmos is as good as it could possibly be.
 Despite believing in a deterministic universe, the Stoics did not deny human freedom.

-The Legacy of Stoicism
+The Legacy of Stoicism: A Personal Philosophy

 seneca drawing

-Seneca, ca. 1592-1640, by Peter Paul Rubens, via The British Museum
+Seneca, c.
+1592-1640, by Peter Paul Rubens.
+Source: British Museum

 Today, there has been a surge of popular interest in younger, future Stoic Philosophers.
 Much recent self-help literature looks to the Stoics for inspiration, and organizations like Modern Stoicism host international events like Stoicon and Live Like a Stoic Week to promote Stoicism as an attractive way of life.
 We can reasonably expect Stoicism’s legacy to survive long into the future.

-By John GarrettMA PhilosophyJohn is an MA student in Philosophy at Georgia State University in Atlanta, Georgia.
+John is an MA student in Philosophy at Georgia State University in Atlanta, Georgia.
 His primary research interest is in ancient philosophy, with secondary interests in modern philosophy and the philosophy of religion.
 He also enjoys writing, reading the classics, and film.